teddybear082/CrueltySquadVR-Modloader/README.md

 Special thanks to:

+Ville Kallio, dev of Cruelty Squad, for the game, supporting the modding community, and for help figuring out a performance issue and fix that was disproportionately impacting the VR mod.

-Testers: Brock, MrGlock, Cortik from the Crus Discord and Hoshi82 (Youtube/Twitter) for testing
+Testers: Brock, MrGlock, Cortik from the Crus Discord, Hoshi82 (Youtube/Twitter), Iona_dev (Twitter), Asaklair (Twitter/Discord - also makes music for modded maps!) for testing

 DX from the Crus Discord for so much help and ideas even though DX does not have a VR headset

-Trashski and Disc0 from the Crus discord for their modloader which literally made this mod happen and tons of advice
+Trashski and Disc0 from the Crus discord for their modloader which literally made this mod happen and tons of advice along the way.

 Digital Nightmare and MalcolmnNixon from Godot XR discord for so much help and pointers with VR stuff and creating the XRTools that again literally made this mod happen.

+Bastiaan Olij ("mux213") for creating and maintaining Godot's XR Asset and functionality and making GodotXR so easy for a noob like me to work with.